top of page

 • Sleep Quality: Many patients find that as their injury improves, their sleep becomes less disrupted by pain.

 In Ireland, a standard session costs between €50 and €80 in 2026.
-To get the best value, choose a clinic that prioritises education and movement over passive "quick fixes."
+To get the best value, choose a clinic that prioritizes education and movement over passive "quick fixes."

 Comments